 Vpriv for injection: sterile, white to off-white, lyophilized powder (400 Units in single-use vials) for reconstitution with Sterile Water for Injection, USP, to yield a final concentration of 100 Units/mL.

 Warnings and Precautions

 Hypersensitivity reactions, including anaphylaxis, occurred in clinical studies and postmarketing experience. [see Adverse Reactions (6.1)].
 Hypersensitivity reactions were the most commonly observed adverse reactions in patients treated with Vpriv in clinical studies.
 Patients were not routinely pre-medicated prior to infusion of Vpriv during clinical studies.
-The most commonly observed symptoms of hypersensitivity reactions were: headache, dizziness, hypotension, hypertension, nausea, fatigue/asthenia, and pyrexia.
+The most commonly observed symptoms of hypersensitivity reactions were: headache, dizziness, hypotension, hypertension, nausea, fatigue/asthenia, and pyrexia/body temperature increased.
 Generally the reactions were mild and, in treatment-naïve patients, onset occurred mostly during the first 6 months of treatment and tended to occur less frequently with time.
 Additional hypersensitivity reactions of chest discomfort, dyspnea, and pruritus have been reported in post-marketing experience.

 Clinical Trials Experience

 The most commonly reported adverse reactions (occurring in ≥10% of patients) that were considered related to Vpriv are shown in Table 1.
 The most common adverse reactions were hypersensitivity reactions.